m3db/m3/docs/operational_guide/availability_consistency_durability.md

 If M3DB is shuts down gracefully (i.e via SIGTERM), it will ensure that all pending writes are flushed to the commitlog on disk before the process exists.
 However, in situations where the process crashed/exited unexpectedly or the node itself experienced a sudden failure, the tail end of the commitlog may be corrupt.
 In such situations, M3DB will read as much of the commitlog as possible in an attempt to recover the maximum amount of data.
 However, it then needs to make a decision: it can either **(a)** come up successfully and tolerate an ostensibly minor amount of data or loss, or **(b)** attempt to stream the missing data from its peers.
-In that situation M3DB will read as much of the commitlog as its able to in order to recover as much data as possible, however it then needs to make a decision.
-It can either come up successfully and tolerate the minor amount of data loss or it can attempt to stream the missing data from its peers.
 This behavior is controlled by the following default configuration:

 ```
 bootstrap: